 If you have any specific exam questions please mail to email@example.com.
 First try to read below.

-Registration will open on 14th of Nov 2019 and will be open until April 20, 2020.
+Registration is now open from November 2019 until 29th of February 2020.
 Number of seats are limited and allotted based on registration date.
 (Early registration has higher priority)

-The exam consists of 2 parts and will take place at the EAES congress.
+The exam consists of 2 parts and will take place prior to the EAES congress.